Trojeručica: History

 Art historians think the style of the icon is more likely from the 14th century, and that it may be a copy or re-painting of an earlier prototype.
 Another version brought to Moscow in 1661 became famous, and resulted in many Russian copies.

+Replicas

+There are numerous replicas of the icon as per the gallery section.
+These also include at Lazarica in Bournville which has housed its own replica since 2019 and which is dedicated to families of bereaved children.